-Primaries marked by Democratic diversity, Trump’s picks
+Some primary night ‘firsts’ as Dems pick diverse slates

 Three Minnesota women won Senate nominations, including incumbent Democrats Amy Klobuchar and Tina Smith.

-Smith, who had been appointed to replace disgraced Democrat Al Franken, will face Republican state Sen. Karin Housley, ensuring a woman will hold the seat once held by Franken, who left Congress amid allegations of sexual misconduct toward women.
+Smith, who had been appointed to replace Democrat Al Franken, will face Republican state Sen. Karin Housley, ensuring a woman will hold the seat once held by Franken, who left Congress amid allegations of sexual misconduct toward women.

 Nationwide, a record number of women are running this year for governor and Congress.